brimdata/cloud/README.md

 access all of the functionality exposed to the Brim App on the command line.
 Type `zapi -h` to get online help.

-To use the Brim cloud with `zapi`, just use the `-host` argument to point to your cloud instance or set an environment variable:
+To use the Brim cloud with `zapi`, you can use the `-host` command-line option but for all the examples here, we will use presume you set the following environment variable to point at your cloud instance:
 ```
-export ZED_LAKE_HOST=https://yourlake.brimdata.io
+export ZED_LAKE_HOST=https://<custom>.lake.brimdata.io
 ```
 > Note that the service is available on the default SSL port rather than
 > the `zed lake serve` default port of 9867.

-Authenticate your lake connection using `zed auth`:
+Authenticate your lake connection using `zapi auth log`:
 ```
-zed auth login
+zapi auth login
 ```
+This will launch your browser with an authentication dialogue pointing at the auth0 service for Brim and command will print an confirmation code on the terminal.
+Once you confirm in the auth0 web dialogue, `zapi auth log` will report success and you will be logged in.

-Note that `zed auth` will store your secret credentials in `$HOME/.zed/credentials.json`.
+Note that `zapi auth` will store your access credentials in `$HOME/.zed/credentials.json`.

 Once authenticated, check that the service is working by running a `query` command on your "welcome" data:
 ```
-zapi -host yourlake.brimdata.io query "from Welcome"
+zapi -host <custom>.lake.brimdata.io query "from Welcome"
 ```
 > Note that you can delete the `Welcome` pool at any time.
 > It is just here to help you get started.
 You can always